prakharmrsl/easypcceo.github.io/pages/left-handed-gaming-mouse/left-handed-gaming-mouse.md

 The mouse is incredibly responsive.
 Razer boasts a lightning fast response time of just 1ms.
 There's an on-the-fly DPI adjustment button on the mouse, in addition to five independently programmable macros in total.

-The mouse is designed just like the standard right handed mouse, but the features are mirrored to accomodate left handed gamers.
+Designed just like the standard right handed mouse, the mouse features are mirrored to accomodate left handed gamers.

-This mouse is strictly wired, something that's not an issue for me.
+This mouse is strictly [wired](https://rantopadusa.com/blogs/news/113955588-wired-vs-wireless-peripherals-which-is-better-for-gaming){: target="_blank"}, something that's not an issue for me.
 However, if you're determined to buy a wireless gaming mouse, this isn't the one for you.
 But like I said, the wire has never been an issue for me.

 Overall, I'd highly recommend this mouse.